-Samuel went on to express another dimension to this multiplication of God’s Word: “When a predominantly oral people hear a story once, they already begin to memorize it.
+Furthermore, oral Bible stories have a way of spreading rapidly throughout the community.
+He continues, “When a predominantly oral people hear a story once, they already begin to memorize it.
 They live in the stories, and they are etched into their minds.
 So, they are eager to talk about the stories.”
 That longing leads the formerly unreached people to profess their faith in Christ, tell others about that faith, and then initiate discipleship programs.

 In addition to the Scripture and resources, each MP3 player included worship songs in the Himba language.
 Michael Cardy, strategic initiatives manager for Samaritan’s Purse, reports:

 “We are hearing stories of villages gathering around the campfire, listening and learning, of children tending flocks deep in the [Kaokoveld region of Namibia] and singing the songs to each other.”

 God’s Word continues to have special significance for the hard-working translation team members.

 Elton-John Hepundjua, the team’s new project coordinator, serves as assistant pastor to the Uniting Reformed Church in Southern Africa.
 He says, “One of the benefits of being a part of the translation team is the exegetical work, where we learn Scriptures and have the opportunity to read whole books of the Bible in [the heart language].”
 A father of three, he works with youth, leads Bible studies, visits homes, and provides counseling based on biblical principles.

 Rizera Hipakua, pastor of the church in Ombaka, is realizing his own personal dream—to reach all the Himba with the gospel.
 Not long after the church dedication, Rizera held a training session with five believers in the new church building.
 He now continues to mentor them while they serve as lay pastors.